erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

     i.e. ![R_i = R_i + kR_j](https://latex.codecogs.com/svg.format?R_i%20%3D%20R_i%20%2B%20kR_j "R_i = R_i + kR_j")
     on all columns above the leading 1.
 Repeat this step for each leading edge of each row.

-**Note:** Each matrix is row equivalent to exactly one matrix in reduced echelon form.

 <details>
 <summary>